 and dream of the local population was always to unite with Greece.

 In May 1864, Cephalonia was finally united to the rest of the country.
 Britain agreed to give back the Eptanisa to

 Greece, and the Act was part of the so called London Treaty.

 The reason this was made possible, was the marriage between the sister of the newly appointed King of Greece,

 Alexandra of Denmark, with Prince Edward of Wales, heir to the British throne.

-During the 2nd World War, the Italians, allies of the Germans, embarked on Kephalonia as conquerors.
-In September 1943, the island experienced the Massacre of the Acqui Division, also known as the Kephalonia Massacre – the mass execution by the Germans of almost 10.000 of the men serving the Italian 33rd Infantry Division Acqui on the island.
+During the 2nd World War, the Italians, allies of the Germans, embarked on Cephalonia as conquerors.
+In September 1943, the island experienced the Massacre of the Acqui Division, also known as the Cephalonia Massacre – the mass execution by the Germans of almost 10.000 of the men serving the Italian 33rd Infantry Division Acqui on the island.

-In more recent history, Kephalonia was struck by a huge earthquake in 1953.
+In more recent history, Cephalonia was struck by a huge earthquake in 1953.
 As a result, almost all the buildings, most of them of exceptional architecture, were totally destroyed.